 Step-by-step illustration to achieve professional header and footer using all free resources :

-To clarify, you will need the three Elementor plugins from the screenshot above.
+To clarify, you will need the two plugins from the screenshot above.

 Elementor – Header, Footer & Blocks plugin works with all themes.
 Few of the themes have inbuilt support for this plugin while for a few you would need to choose compatibility method.